loukianen/testsask-2021IvanDaMarya/README.md

-It is an application for calculation the calary.
+It is an application for calculation the salary.
 For use it at localhost you should clone this reposotory
 ```
 git clone https://github.com/loukianen/testtask-2021IvanDaMarya